 Those few bits of information at the top of your resume are your shirt, your handshake, your haircut, all the little details that can seem unimportant but together form the basis of a strong first impression.

-In other words, make it count!
+In other words, make your resume header count!

 Adding a linkedin profile (more on that in the Pro Tip below) and including a certification next to her title are small but important details.
 Again, like a nice outfit or a strong handshake, they’re not going to land you the job but they’re going to make a strong first impression.